RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Representation-Aware Coverage Criteria

 \section{Representation-Aware Coverage Criteria}

-In this section, we introduce our proposed representation-aware coverage criteria for LLM safety testing, starting from our design principles for this problem.
-Then, we introduce the concept extraction process to build the safety-critical representations, followed by the two groups of representation-aware criteria: individual-concept coverage and compositional-concept coverage.
+In this section, we introduce our representation-aware coverage criteria for LLM safety testing, starting from the design principles for this problem.
+Then, we introduce the concept extraction process to build the safety representations, followed by the two groups of representation-aware criteria: individual-concept coverage and compositional-concept coverage.